Italia Line’s MS Giulio Cesare in 1952 to 1974

 the old Tourist Class cabins were of a much higher standard!
 But for some

-reason passenger numbers for both MS Giulio Cesare and the
+reason passenger numbers for both M.S.
+Giulio Cesare and the

-Giulio Cesare’s bow seen in the
+is seen in the

 A

-section from a 1954 Italia Line brochure
+two berth cabin a section from a 1954 Italia Line brochure

-Built at:
+Built

-Registered at:
+Registered

 Tonnage: 27,078 GRT.

-Length: 681ft
+Length: 681ft - (207m).

-Beam: 87.2ft
+Beam: 87.2ft – (26.6m).

-Draught: 28ft
+Draught: 28ft – (8.5m).

-12 cylinder “Societa Anonima Fiat”
+Engines: Two 12 cylinder “Societa Anonima Fiat”

-Diesels 37,000 BHP
+Diesels 37,000 BHP.

 Screws: Twin.

-speed 21 knots - max 23.31 knots.
+Speed: Service speed 21 knots - max

-First Class, 288, Cabin Class, 714 Tourist Class.
+Passengers: 178 First Class, 288, Cabin Class, 714 Tourist Class.

 Crew: 493.

-Obviously the MS Giulio Cesare did not last the same kind of distance as her sister, which continued until late in 2011, that is a good 59 years in and out of service, but remember, the years that the “Giulio” did serve, she did so with great pride and distinction and she was greatly loved by those who sailed on her, and I know this from the countless emails I have received over the years I have been writing on classic liners, which now account to some 420 ships!
+Obviously the M.S.
+Giulio Cesare did not last the same kind of distance as her sister, which continued until late in 2011, that is a good 59 years in and out of service, but remember, the years that the “Giulio” did serve, she did so with great pride and distinction and she was greatly loved by those who sailed on her, and I know this from the countless emails I have received over the years I have been writing on classic liners, which now account to some 420 ships!

 With the recent sale of her sister the Augustus, which seems to be her end, unless a last minute reprieve comes to hand, which I doubt, this will be the end of an end to a great era of a fine chapter of Italian passenger shipping, and we should all be very sad indeed!

-Farewell old girl, as we remember both the MS
+Farewell old girl, as we remember both the

-Liner with Let us Remember this Great
+Liner with Let us Remember this Fine Liner with Great Fondness!

 From